-Vitamin D supplementation does not reduce knee pain, cartilage loss in patients with osteoarthritisJanuary 8th, 2013 in Arthritis & Rheumatism /
+Vitamin D supplementation does not reduce knee pain, cartilage loss in patients with osteoarthritisJanuary 8, 2013 in Medicine & Health / Arthritis & Rheumatism

 In a two year randomized trial, patients with symptomatic knee osteoarthritis who received vitamin D supplementation did not have a significant difference in knee pain or cartilage volume loss compared to patients who received placebo, according to a study appearing in the January 9 issue of JAMA.